syncfusion-content/asp.netwebforms-docs/aspnet/DigitalGauge/MVVM.md

 # MVVM

-## Angular JS
+## AngularJS

-Digital Gauge contains angular support.
+Digital Gauge contains AngularJS support.
 It is possible to add object as well as array object in the Digital Gauge.
 The two way binding support is given to the value for displaying the text.